 Cerveza and nachos with guac, por favor, said almost anyone who’s been to Cabo.
 Taking our seats beneath the awning of colorful murals, we were heartily welcomed by the doting servers and lively Mariachi band.
 I imagine there’s a lot of that here, but the flavorful kitsch is part of it all, so bring it on, I say.

 In choosing from the alluring, bohemian local restaurants just opening along the plaza, we simply went with the most traditionally colorful.
-Of course, lots of tourist spots and tchotchke shops occupy this area, but we anticipated more culinary sampling would commence later.
+Of course, lots of tourist spots and tchotchke shops occupy this area, but we anticipated that more culinary sampling would commence later.
 So we snacked and people-watched for a bit.

 Soon we were off, donning our new straw hats, and wandering further into the Art District.
 Between November and June, the streets are filled with fiesta, but today it was a more tranquil atmosphere.

 The charming streets beyond the plaza led us to explore the colorfully festive Art Walk.
 Signs were present to direct us.
-Mexican folk and contemporary works in multi-mediums offered much to ogle while wandering in the eclectic galleries.
+Mexican folk and contemporary works in multi-media offered much to ogle while wandering in the eclectic galleries.
 There were more than a few tempting treasures.

 As anticipated, there were indeed some eateries with courtyards luring us to relax with all kinds of margaritas and other treats in the shade.